Kroger announces stock split, new buyback program, hikes dividend

-(Reuters) - Kroger Co (KR.N), the largest U.S supermarket operator, said it would increase its quarterly dividend by 13.5 percent and buy back $500 million of shares.
+June 25 (Reuters) - Kroger Co, the largest U.S supermarket operator, said it would increase its quarterly dividend by 13.5 percent and buy back $500 million of shares.

 The company also announced a 2-for-1 stock split, it fifth stock split since 1979.